mate-desktop/mate-dev-scripts/travis/README.md

 You may see an error, usually because of a lack of dependencies, you can try adding it in `.docker-build.yml` and run it again.

-If you want to delete the container after it's done, add the clean parameter:
+If you want to delete the container, run the follow command:
 ```
-  docker-build --name ubuntu:18.10 --verbose --clean --build autotools
+  docker-build --name ubuntu:18.10 --clean
 ```

 # Configuration file format